dschalk/functional-javascript/README.md

     const multC = a => b => ret(a*b);

     const cubeC = a => ret(a*a*a);
-When using bind(), coders provide only one argument, which can be any javascript value, icluding function, object, etc. bind()'s second argument is an array that is automatically provided.
-You can substitute any array you like for the default starting array.
+bind()'s second argument is an array that is automatically provided.
+It is possible to substitute any array you like for the default starting array [].

-The funtions provided to bind(m) run sequentially from left to right, using the value returned by the previous function.
-When "terminate" flag is provided as the final argument ar is returned.

-testPrefix() looks for strings prefixed by "$".
-If it finds one, y.id is assigned the value of the substring that follows the prefix.
-If no string beginning with "$" is found, y.id will not change. y.id will never be undefined because functions provided to bind must return instances of Monad.
-Here is the definition of testPrefix:

-  function testPrefix (x,y) {
-    var t = y;  // y is the id of the monad calling testPrefix if (Array.isArray(x)) {
-      x.map(v => {
-        if (typeof v == 'string' && v.charAt() == '$') {
-           t = v.slice(1);  // Remove "$"
-        }
-      })
-    }
-   return t;
- }
-Values v that satisfy "v instanceOf Monad" (called "monads" in this discussion) are very different from the Haskell monads, but they are similar in that both behave like the monads of category theory without actually being category theory monads.
+Values v that satisfy "v instanceof Monad" (called "monads" in this discussion) are very different from the Haskell monads, but they are similar in that both behave like the monads of category theory without actually being category theory monads.
 See Hask is not a category. by Andrej Bauer and the Discussion below.
 They provide a convenient interface for dealing with uncertainty and side effects in a purely functional manner.
-Adherence to the monad laws (see below) helps instill confidence that the monads are robust, versatile, and reliable tools for isolatin?g and chaining sequences of javascript functions.
+Adherence to the monad laws (see below) helps instill confidence that the monads are robust, versatile, and reliable tools for isolating and chaining sequences of javascript functions.

 Reactivity occurs naturally in the Cycle.js framework.
 Some developers find that Cycle.js has a steep learning curve.
 It isn't so bad if you start with Andr Staltz' Overview of Cycle.js.
 Its sheer elegance might take your breath away.

 The monads do not depend on Cycle.js.
 They can be used in React, Node, and all other browser-based applications.
 I happen to prefer Cycle.js working in conjunction with my Haskell websockets server.

 This project was created by and is actively maintained by me, David Schalk.
-The code repository is at JS-monads You can comment at Reddit or in the Comments section near the end of this page
+The code repository is at monads-for-javascript You can comment at Reddit or in the Comments section near the end of this page

-Snabbdom, xstream, and most of the monads and functions presented here are available in browser developer tools consoles and scratch pads.
-A production site would load these as modules, but this site is for experimention and learning so many supporting files are included as scripts in the index.html page.
+Snabbdom xstream, and most of the monads and functions presented here are available in browser developer tools consoles and scratch pads.
+A production site would load these as modules, but this site is for experimentation and learning so many supporting files are included as scripts in the index.html page.
 Alternative Monad Functionality

 Chaining of JavaScript procedures usually occurs by means of methods inside of linked objects. rather than by means of external functions like bind().
 Instances of Monad can also link by means of a method.
 It is called "bnd()" and it, along with "ret()", were made available as follows: